Curtains, Track & Rigging

 Fire safety is an important issue.
 Our manufactured stage curtains are flame retardant; however, much of the fabric sold separately is not.
 Please download our Entertainment Fire Safety brochure for information on treating fabric and paint for fire retardancy.

-Mainstage offers complete stage, television, and arena rigging systems; fire protection installations; and upgrades.
+Mainstage offers complete stage, television, and arena rigging systems, fire protection installations, and upgrades.
 Components are all manufactured to meet theatre standards, guaranteeing easy expansion and repair.
 Our rigging specialists can provide complete designs and specifications for your new or renovated system.
-Some of our rigging equipment suppliers are Automatic Devices Company, Peter Albrecht Corp., J.R.Clancy and H&H Specialties.
+Some of our rigging equipment suppliers are Automatic Devices Company, Peter Albrecht Corp., ETC, J.R.Clancy and H&H Specialties.

 Battens or tracks permanently suspended with chains.